jsenv/core/packages/test/README.md

 export const add = (a, b) => a + b
 ```

-The demonstration uses the following file structure:
+"add.js" is part of the following file structure:

 <pre>
 project/